Insulated Concrete Form Construction

 The Panhandle’s geography makes it particularly susceptible to hurricane damage:

-• Direct exposure to Gulf of Mexico storms
+• Direct exposure to Gulf of Mexico storms.

-• Higher wind speeds in concentrated areas
+• Higher wind speeds in concentrated areas.

-• Coastal properties facing storm surge
+• Coastal properties facing severe storm surge.

-• Rapid storm intensification with little warning
+• Rapid storm intensification with little warning.

 Hurricane Michael, a Category 5 storm, proved that even well-built structures can fail without proper hurricane-resistant design.